easycloudapi/easycloudapi/README.md

-# `python_utility`
+# easycloudapi
-The `python_utility` is a simple uitility to provide ease of developing experience for any Python Applications.
+The `easycloudapi` is a simple uitility to provide ease of developing experience for any Python Applications.

-## Info:
+## Functionality Availaible:
-1. Version: 1.0.0
+1. Generate Date Dimension
+2. Generate Bigquery Schema from Json

 ## Code Samples:

 ### Generate Bigquery Schema-
 1. You can directly pass json/dict object to the `generate_bq_schema` method
     ```python
-    from python_utility.gcp.bigquery.bigquery_schema import BigquerySchema
+    from easycloudapi.gcp.bigquery.bigquery_schema import BigquerySchema

     sample_json = {
         "name": "Danilo",